Kojaewoong0504/faststudy/README.md

 -   **Monorepo Structure**: Manages both backend (FastAPI) and frontend (React) within a single repository.
 -   **Practical FastAPI Patterns**: Focuses on real-world implementation details beyond basic documentation.
 -   **Modular Backend**: Organized with dedicated modules for API, services, and models.
+-   **Containerized with Docker**: Backend and frontend services are containerized using Docker for easy deployment and environment consistency.
+-   **MongoDB Integration**: Uses MongoDB as the NoSQL database for flexible data storage.
 -   **Component-Based Frontend**: Built with React, featuring reusable components for categories and tutorials.
 -   **Comprehensive Setup Guide**: Easy-to-follow instructions for setting up the development environment.